 Removing the eggs as soon as you see them in the nest box is a great idea.
 An egg that may accidentally roll over or fall off and break is an invitation to become a chicken meal.
 More so, your chickens may get bored and peck to check what happens and taste and consume its content.

 A Drop in the Egg Production

-When you observe a drastic drop in egg production, breeders know the chickens aren’t just hiding these eggs somewhere.
+When you observe a drastic drop in egg production, it’s evident that the chickens aren’t just hiding the eggs somewhere.
 The case differs for free-range chickens that may be laying in different locations the breeder hasn’t found yet.

 Nine Ways To Stop Chickens With Their Egg Eating Habit

 In the coop, it’s best to provide at least four square feet of floor space per bird.
 This measurement doesn’t include the nesting area and box yet.

 Provide one nest box of at least 12 inches by 12 inches for every four hens.
 The nesting boxes should be at least four feet away from the roosts as well.